 - Abusing rich snippets or schema markup

-Is your site hacked?
+Is your WordPress site hacked?
 This can also get you put in the penalty box, as seen above with our issue (even though ours wasn’t warranted).
 This isn’t always 100% accurate but you can check your site using Google’s safe browsing tool.
 Otherwise, you should get a manual action in Google Search Console under “Search Traffic → Manual Actions,” as well as a notification.

 This is another area where Kinsta can be of assistance.
 We have hardware firewalls, active and passive security, and other advanced features to prevent access to your data.
 But beyond that, we offer free hack fixes for our WordPress clients.
 That’s right.
 Moving to Kinsta can help put your mind at ease long-term.